Skip to main content

 Key takeaway

-Format string vulnerabilities arise whenever user input is passed directly as the first argument to printf-family functions rather than as a safe %s argument.
-The %p and %x specifiers read stack values for information disclosure, while %n writes the character count to an arbitrary address, enabling full memory corruption.
-Combined with a PIE base leak from the same read primitive, this gives an attacker everything needed to redirect execution even when the GOT is read-only under Full RELRO.
-The same class of bug appears in network daemons, logging libraries, and embedded firmware wherever a developer mistakes a format string for a simple output call.
+A format string bug appears whenever user input becomes the first argument to a printf-family function instead of an argument to %s.
+The %p and %x specifiers read stack values, while %n writes a character count to any address you choose.
+Pair that write with a PIE base leaked through the same read and you can redirect execution even with the GOT locked down by Full RELRO.
+Network daemons, logging libraries, and embedded firmware all carry this bug wherever a format string was mistaken for a plain output call.

 Related reading